Back to Song Library

 Can I play Amazing Grace on this page?

 Yes.
-This Amazing Grace page keeps the fingering chart, 3/4 phrase layout, and F note center easy to follow while letting you switch between the supported tin whistle, recorder, and tin whistle views.
+This Amazing Grace page keeps the fingering chart, 3/4 phrase layout, and F note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Amazing Grace?
+Should I use letter notes or numbered notes for Amazing Grace?

 Letter notes are the quickest way to read the page, while numbered notes stay available as a backup if you learned the tune from number-based materials.